C4illin/systembolaget-data/README.md

 ## Paths:

-`/v1/products` includes all products and some information about them.
+`/v1/products` includes ALL products and some information about them.

 https://susbolaget.emrik.org/v1/products (≈56 MB)